Nineteenth-century religious history, North America

-3."'A March of Victory and Triumph in Praise of the Beauty of Holiness': Laity and the Evangelical Impulse in Canadian Methodism 1800-1884," in Aspects of the Canadian Evangelical Experience, G.A.
+3. "'A March of Victory and Triumph in Praise of the Beauty of Holiness': Laity and the Evangelical Impulse in Canadian Methodism 1800-1884," in Aspects of the Canadian Evangelical Experience, G.A.
 Rawlyk ed.
-(Kingston/Montreal: McGill-Queen's University Press, 1997), 22 pp.
+(Kingston/Montreal: McGill-Queen's University Press, 1997), 73-89.

-4. "Revisiting 'Separate Spheres': women, family and religion in Brantford, Ontario," in Nancy Christie ed., Households of Faith: Religion, Gender and Community in Canada (Montreal/Kingston: McGill-Queen's University Press, 2002), 234-263.
+4. "Revisiting 'Separate Spheres': women, family and religion in Brantford, Ontario," in Households of Faith: Religion, Gender and Community in Canada, Nancy Christie ed., (Montreal/Kingston: McGill-Queen's University Press, 2002), 234-263.

 1. "'The Marks of a Genuine Revival': Religion, Social Change, Gender and Community in Mid-Victorian Brantford, Ontario," Canadian Historical Review 79: 3 (1998): 524-563.

 2. "The Christian Businessman in Victorian Canada: a case study," Canadian Historical Association Journal (New Series 10, 1999), pp. 103-127.
 Republished in J.I.
 Little ed., The Other Quebec: Microhistorical Essays on Nineteenth-Century Religion and Society (Toronto: University of Toronto Press, 2006)